IELTS Writing Task 2 Sample 898 - Economic growth has made some people richer

 At recent years, the economic conditions have been developed in all countries in the world.
 However, it seems that developing countries have better achievement in increasing their happiness indicator rather than developed countries.
 There are several things that can be learned from this phenomenon and I will try to elaborate them in this essay.

-In conclusion, the theory of “economy cycle” driven by business cycle theory is inevitable arguing that a country who has reached the maximum outcomes in economy will suffer daunt fall whether it will be significant or steady is based on the effective efforts by the country.
+In conclusion, the theory of “economy cycle” driven by business cycle theory is inevitable arguing that a country who has reached the maximum outcomes in economy, will suffer a daunt fall whether it will be significant or steady is based on the effective efforts by the country.

 [ Written by - Manggala Putra ]